-Antigen binding is the first selection criterion, and must be accompanied with knowledge about epitope specificity (25) and whether the antibodies can assert the desired biological effect.
-Epitope binning experiments serve to identify and group antibodies with similar epitope specificity.
-Epitope binning experiments (26) are easily performed on Biacore systems by testing the selected antibodies against each other in a combinatorial setup.
+Antigen binding may be the first selection criterion, but this has to be complemented with knowledge about epitope specificity (24) and whether the antibodies are capable of asserting the desired biological effect.
+Epitope binning experiments serve to identify and bin together antibodies with similar epitope specificity.
+Epitope binning experiments (25) are easily performed on Biacore[TM] systems by testing the selected antibodies against each other in a combinatorial setup.
 The experimental design includes capture of the first antibody, blocking of free antibody binding sites, injection of antigen, and finally injection of the second antibody.
-The assay setup and a corresponding sensorgram are schematically shown in Figures 8A and 8B and the result matrix from an eight-by-eight mapping experiment is shown in Figure 8C (27).
+The assay setup and a corresponding sensorgram are schematically shown in Figures 8A and 8B and the result matrix from an eight-by-eight mapping experiment is shown in Figure 9C (39).

 The result matrix is based on user-defined thresholds for antibody and antigen binding.
 When both antibodies can bind and no blocking occurs between them, the cells are white.
 Red cells indicate that antibodies share the same or have overlapping epitopes.
-In cases where the binding responses are too low or antigen dissociates too rapidly from the first antibody, mapping information may be uncertain, shown as yellow cells.
-These pairs can be revisited in a second experiment using longer injection times, or if antigen dissociates rapidly, the dual injection command can be used to inject the second antibody directly after the antigen injection with zero dissociation time.
-When binding of an antibody is blocked only in one direction, that is, when antibody A blocks binding of antibody B but not the other way around, their interaction is said to be uni-directional.
+In cases where the binding responses are too low or antigen dissociates too rapidly from the first antibody, mapping information may be uncertain and this is shown as yellow cells.
+These pairs can be revisited in a second experiment using longer injection times, or if antigen dissociates rapidly, the Dual command can be used to inject the second antibody directly after the antigen injection with zero dissociation time.
+When binding of an antibody is blocked only in one direction, i.e., when antibody A blocks binding of antibody B but not the other way around, their interaction is said to be uni-directional.
 Uni-directional blocking is illustrated with arrows in the affected cells in the heat map.
 In this way it is possible to obtain high-resolution maps.
 Antibodies with shared or overlapping epitopes may be candidates for therapeutic use provided they exhibit the expected biological effect while antibodies directed towards different epitopes may be candidates for a sandwich assay.
-To identify epitopes more precisely, inhibition mapping (20) can be performed by preincubating the antibody with antigen domains or antigenderived peptides and observing whether these constructs inhibit antibody binding to the antigen.
+To identify epitopes more precisely, inhibition mapping (18) can be performed by preincubating the antibody with antigen domains or antigenderived peptides and observing whether these constructs inhibit antibody binding to the antigen.

-Fig 8.
+Fig 9.
 Epitope binning.
 (A) Binding sequence and molecular events, (B) sensorgram events, and (C, D) results from epitope binning experiment evaluated with BiacoreTM Insight Software and BiacoreTM Insight Epitope Binning Extension.
 The binning results from the heat map (C) is represented in a bin chart (D).
 Two well defined bins are identified for the eight antibodies.